binerogroup/documentation/getting-started/available-services.rst

 Available services
 ==================

-Binero cloud is a full fledged infrastructure platform.
+Binero cloud is a fully fledged infrastructure platform.
 Below are some of the main services outlined.

 Compute